Why move to Bridges

 Why do you need to know this?
 Different job schedulers = Difference in job scripts.

-If you are interested in taking on the challenge and translate your job scripts yourself, here is how to translate between TORQUE to SLURM and vice-versa, here is a guide to help you.
+If you are interested in taking on the challenge to translate your job scripts, here is a guide to help you translate between TORQUE to SLURM and vice-versa.

-In most cases, genome assembly is where the transition is required from Carbonate to Bridges for more memory.
-So here is an example of job script for a large memery (LM) queue and for more information, click here.
+For most users, genome assembly is where the transition from Carbonate to Bridges for more memory is required.
+Here is an example of a job script for a large memory (LM) queue.
+Click here for more information.

 Job script for LM partition – large memory partition

 #SBATCH -p LM

 #SBATCH -t 5:00:00